-What to know when a medical provider causes harm.
+What to know when a doctor or medical provider causes harm.

 The key to effective treatment of cancer is early detection.
 Doctors and nurses are trained to detect symptoms and complications that indicate a patient has early stage cancer.
 In addition, there are a number of diagnostic tests that a medical provider can use for early detection before a patient even begins experiencing symptoms, such as a colonoscopy or a mammogram.
 Unfortunately, some patients do not receive proper medical care and preventative testing and, as a result, their cancer goes undetected, resulting in harm to the patient or even death.